-You'll enjoy fine cuisine and excellent views in your ship's dining room, featuring a warm decor of dark woods, rich carpeting, floor-to-ceiling windows, and white-linen and china table settings.
-Your ship's daily service includes a breakfast buffet, lunch, and a more formal dinner.
+You'll enjoy fine cuisine and excellent views in your ship's dining room, featuring a warm décor, floor to ceiling windows, and white-linen and china table settings.
+Your ship's daily service includes a breakfast buffet, lunch, and a casual dinner.
 Our professional chefs will create unique menus for you that feature regional specialties.
-Included with dinner are two complimentary drinks (choose from house wine, draft beer, or soft drink) per guest, per meal.
+Included with dinner are two glasses of complimentary house wine per guest, per meal.
 In addition, a selection of other fine wines and beer is available for purchase.
 Passengers may also bring a bottle of their own favorite wine to dinner to enjoy at their table.
 Should you care to avail yourself of this service, there will be a corkage fee of approximately €10 (Euro) per bottle, charged to your passenger account.